 - (Lucky 13.
 Cute.)
 After dropping my load a day and a half later in Durant, Oklahoma, I had the pleasure of waiting another three and a half hours for my next load that would take me home.
 Have I mentioned at any point in the past that I HATE WAITING!
 After all this time, when I was repeatedly informed that it was “tough this time of year,” “just not many loads out there.” and we have “everybody working on it, including management.”
-After all that time with no loads out there they hooked me up with a load that picked up FIVE MILES FROM MY DAUGHTER!
-I could have …
+After all that time with no loads out there they hooked me up with a load that picked up FIVE MILES FROM MY DAUGHTER near Fort Worth!
+Heavy sigh …

 - Words STILL cannot describe.

 After this tour from hell, I did get to spend some time with my daughter and her family.
-She ordered Pizza (Mr. Jim’s.
+She ordered Pizza (From Mr. Jim’s.
 Very good.) and let me take a shower.
 After a night at the Pilot not two miles from my daughter’s place, I drove to the shipper to pick up my load.
 I even managed to scoot around a major accident that resulted in a freeway closure south of Fairfield.
 A kindly driver told me about a flambe wreck as I was fueling at the Loves and another kindly driver pointed me to the best route around the wreck.
-I got back to our Houston drop lot, parked the loaded trailer and my tractor, and tried to forget the total misery of the preceding 12 days.
+I got back to our Houston drop lot, parked the loaded trailer and my tractor, and tried to forget the total and almost complete misery of the preceding 12 days.